 We consider anything that can be reused or recycled to be a valuable resource.
 In fact, in Chittenden County, recyclables are on a list of items that are banned from landfills, which means that it cannot be thrown in trash destined for the landfill in Vermont.

 Fees will be applied to loads of trash that contain banned materials.
 For details on the fee, please see section 4.13 of the Solid Waste Management Ordinance.

 - Contract with a private trash hauler.
 This hauler must also offer recycling pickup (see #4 for exceptions).

 - Bring small loads (under a cubic yard) to a CSWD Drop-Off Center.

-Businesses may apply for an exemption.
+Businesses may apply for an exemption to contracting for recycling pickup service with a private hauler.
 A business may prefer to market recyclables directly or deliver them to a recycling facility themselves.
 If your business elects to refuse recycling services provided by a hauler, the business must provide evidence to CSWD that it is in compliance with CSWD’s mandatory recycling requirements by completing a Recycling Service Exemption Form and agreeing to a visit by CSWD staff.
-Please e-mail the completed form to firstname.lastname@example.org or mail it to CSWD, attn: Enforcement.
+Please e-mail the completed form to firstname.lastname@example.org or mail it to CSWD, attn: Compliance.